 Step into a corner of London and look around.
 Gaze at the towers in the distance.
 Pick out the path trodden through the park or the eddy in the river.
 And then jump decades into the future to imagine a new London and your place within it.

 Featuring a series of short films, My Point Forward gathers recordings from visitors to build a personal and meditative portrait of the future.

 Our City Now City Future season will encourage visitors to imagine how London will be from tomorrow to 2050.
 How might the ideas, initiatives and technologies presented across the season bring change to individuals and communities alike?
 What do we wish for as the active citizens of tomorrow?
 How will we experience the London of the future?
-The London Salon series, held after hours each month at the Museum of London, will bring together writers, thinkers and practitioners to explore the lived experience of London - today and in the future.
-The first salon, Memory, will explore the rich and disturbing character of London in 2017.
+The London Salon series, held after hours each month at the Museum of London, will bring together writers, thinkers and practitioners to explore the lived experience of London.

 The City is Ours exhibition created by

 The London initiatives: 25 ways to fix the city